CtrlK

 Trigger Term Quality

-Excellent coverage of natural trigger terms users would say: 'ideogram rate limit', 'ideogram throttling', 'ideogram 429', 'ideogram retry', 'ideogram backoff'.
-These are specific, natural phrases developers would use when encountering these issues.
+Excellent coverage of natural trigger terms including 'ideogram rate limit', 'ideogram throttling', 'ideogram 429', 'ideogram retry', 'ideogram backoff', 'ideogram queue' — these are terms users would naturally use when encountering these issues.

 3 / 3